-What is a deportation order?
+What is deportation?

-requires the subject of the order to leave the UK
+- requires the subject of the order to leave the UK;

-prohibits the re-entry of the subject of the order for as long as the order is in force
+- prohibits the individual’s re-entry into the UK for as long as the order is in force;

-invalidates any leave to enter or remain granted to the person either before the order was signed or while it was in force
+- invalidates any leave to enter or remain granted to the person either before the order was signed or while it was in force.

 Who may be deported?

-Under section 3 of the Immigration Act 1971, ‘a person who is not a British citizen’ may be deported.
+Under s 3 of the Immigration Act 1971, ‘a person who is not a British citizen’ may be deported.
 Here ‘British citizen’ includes not only people with British citizenship but also Commonwealth citizens who either married a British man before 1 January 1983 or who had a British born parent.

 How can a deportation order be revoked?